mncrowe/QGDipoles.jl/docs/src/Examples.md

 ```

-Most of these have been described in previous examples, but $K_0$ and $\textbf{a}$ are new.
-These are the initial guesses for $K$ and $\textbf{a}$ and are not required.
+Most of these have been described in previous examples, but ``K_0`` and ``\textbf{a}`` are new.
+These are the initial guesses for ``K`` and ``\textbf{a}`` and are not required.
 They can be useful when doing a parameter sweep; since values from a case with similar parameters can be used to speed up the root-finding step for the new parameter case.
-In general, $K = 4$ is a good guess for most LQG and SQG vortices.
+In general, ``K = 4`` is a good guess for most LQG and SQG vortices.
 In principle, there are a (countably) infinite set of solutions with increasing radial mode number.
 The solutions we normally think of as dipolar vortices are the first mode and higher modes are generally unstable [1].

 Now we have our parameters, we can get our vortex solution with a single function call: